Red squirrel conservation

 By working together we can ensure that one of our most-loved iconic species is known to future generations.

-Local voluntary red squirrel groups in Cumbria
+Volunteer with your local red squirrel group in Cumbria

-Cumbria has 14 red squirrel groups covering most of the county – these are made up entirely of volunteers.
-The groups are dedicated to conserving Cumbria’s red squirrels and work closely with RSNE - without their support, conserving Cumbria’s red squirrels would not be possible.
+I want to volunteer with my local red squirrel group Cumbria has 14 red squirrel groups covering most of the county – these are made up entirely of volunteers.
+The groups are dedicated to conserving Cumbria’s red squirrels and work closely with Red Squirrels Northern England - without their support, conserving Cumbria’s red squirrels would not be possible.

+Contact your nearest red squirrel group to find out how you can help them protect the red squirrels in your area.
 There are many ways to make a difference, including practical conservation work, fundraising, events and much more.
 Each group is independent and will have its own requirements for the volunteer help it needs.

 Looking for red squirrels in Cumbria

-If you're walking in woodlands in Cumbria keep your eyes peeled for both red and grey squirrels.
+If you're walking in woodlands in Cumbria keep your eyes peeled for both red and grey squirrels

+It’s quite easy to tell them apart – but don't rely on the coat colour.
 The reds are considerably smaller and often have long tufts to their ears.
 Greys always have small, rounded ears and have white hairs along the edge of the tail, giving the tail a halo.

-Where you're likely to spot a red squirrel
+Here's where you're likely to spot a red squirrel

 Argill Woods Nature Reserve, near Brough